Asia-Hewett/solar_v_emissions_project/logs/asia.md

 07:45 P.M.
 Home from work
 08:00 P.M.
 Settled in to start work on combining my graphs to show correlation between population and emissions.
 I think all 50 states would be more impressive, and doing a box and whiskers or t/chi test would prove a relationship.
 08:20 P.M.
 Finished the 10 year emissions chart for 50 states
 10:45 P.M.
 Spent two hours trying to understand how to fit a grouped chart within the provided limits.
 Kill me.
+11:31 P.M.
+Finished formatting my grouped bar graph.
+It does not prove my point.